EmbarkStudios/kajiya/README.md

 * Screen-space ambient occlusion (GTAO)
     * Currently plugged in as a cross-bilateral feature guide for GI denoising
 * Screen-space diffuse bounce based on GTAO
-    * Still runs, but not displayed by default

 Traces of code: